|Years||1979 FISA Youth Championships (4+ 8th)

 The photo at the top of this page shows Jane on the right, racing a pair with Jo Toch.
-(Photo: Jane Cross’s personal collection.)
+(Photo © John Shore.)

 Getting into rowing

-Jane grew up amongst rowing boats from an early age as her parents were highly involved at Wraysbury Skiff and Punting Club where they met.
+Jane grew up amongst rowing boats from an early age as her parents were highly involved at Wraysbury Skiff and Punting Club where they had met.
 Jane’s father had also won the Thames Cup at Henley in 1953 with the RAF.
-“When I was old enough I started coxing, and I was really luck to be allocated to cox two lovely, older gentlemen who encouraged me to swap in and have a go at skiffing on the way back at the end of the outing,” she explains.
+“When I was old enough I started coxing, and I was really lucky to be allocated to cox two lovely, older gentlemen who encouraged me to swap in and have a go at skiffing at the end of the outing,” she explains.

 Skiffing regattas often include children’s and other fun events, and Jane soon progressed to these, taking part in dinghy races, mop fighting in Canadian canoes [much, MUCH harder than it looks – Ed.] and dongola racing [a lot of people in a wide punt with canoe paddles, generally getting very wet – Ed.].
 “I remember my dad running along the river bank following a dinghy race and shouting to me as a 10-year old, ‘Shoulders back, tits out!,'” she laughs.
 When she was old enough she raced skiffs and did a bit of punting too.

 “My dad said that if I wanted to try sweep oar rowing, I could do so when I’d finished my O-levels,” she continues, “So in October 1977 I went down to Weybridge Ladies and that’s where I started rowing.”